AdobeDocs/commerce-merchant-services.en/help/payment-services/production.md

 See [Configure Payment Services](configure-admin.md) for more information about configuring Credit Card Fields and PayPal Smart Buttons.

-## Request payments entitlement from Adobe

-To enable live onboarding, you must request payments entitlement from Adobe [here](https://business.adobe.com/resources/payment-services.html).

->[!IMPORTANT]
->
->**Live onboarding** is not accessible until payments entitlement has been approved.

 ## Complete merchant onboarding

 1. On the _Admin_ sidebar, go to **Sales** > **Payment Services**.